Judd Trump: 2017–18 season

-2018/2019
+2018–19 season

 Trump began the 2018–19 season fifth in the world rankings.
 His defence of the European Masters ended with a surprise 2–4 defeat against Tian Pengfei in the second round.
 He won his first ranking title of the season at the Northern Ireland Open, beating Ronnie O'Sullivan 9–7 in the final.
 At the UK Championship, he suffered a 4–6 fourth round loss to Joe Perry.
-He then reached the semi-finals of the Scottish Open for the third time in a row, but was defeated 3–6 by Shaun Murphy.
+He then reached the semi-finals of the Scottish Open for the third time in a row but was defeated 3–6 by Shaun Murphy.
 In January, Trump won his first Masters title, beating Kyren Wilson, Mark Selby and Neil Robertson en route to the final, where his opponent was Ronnie O'Sullivan.
 Trump dominated the match, taking a 7–1 lead, and eventually won it 10–4.
 A month later, he won his second ranking event of the season, the World Grand Prix, beating Ali Carter 10–6 in the final.

-Two more semi-final appearances in March 2019, at the Players Championship and the Tour Championship, were followed by the biggest success of Trump's career so far, when he won the 2019 World Championship.
+Two more semi-final appearances in March 2019, at the Players Championship and the Tour Championship, were followed by the biggest success of Trump's career so far when he won the 2019 World Championship.
 He defeated Thepchaiya Un-Nooh 10–9 in the first round, having trailed 3–6 after the first session.
 In the second round against Ding Junhui, he led 5–1 and trailed 7–9, then won six consecutive frames to clinch a 13–9 victory.
 A comfortable 13–6 quarter-final win over Stephen Maguire took him to the semi-finals, where he beat Gary Wilson 17–11 to secure his second appearance in a world final.
 His opponent was John Higgins, in a repeat of the 2011 final.
 Trailing 4–5 in the early stages, Trump dominated the second session, winning eight consecutive frames to lead 12–5 overnight, a display which Steve Davis described as the "controlled annihilation of a great player".
 Trump led 16–9 going into the final session, and won the opening two frames of the evening to seal an 18–9 win, and with it his first world title.
 The two players scored eleven centuries between them, a record for a professional match.
 Trump's seven centuries in the final equalled Ding Junhui's record for the most by one player in a World Championship match.
 Winning the world title also made Trump the 11th player to complete snooker's Triple Crown.